micmejia/bible-dump/AMPC/Isaiah/Isa 37.md

-Have the gods of the nations delivered those whom my predecessors have destroyed, as [^a]Gozan, Haran [of Mesopotamia], Rezeph, and the children of Eden who were in Telassar?
+Have the gods of the nations delivered those whom my predecessors have destroyed, as Gozan, Haran [of Mesopotamia], Rezeph, and the children of Eden who were in Telassar?